IMSA Annual Retreat 2026

 Opening and Apostolic Sharing

-The retreat opened with a warm welcome and reports from the Area Coordinators of the eight subgroups: North America, Malaysia, Macau, Panay Islands and Mindanao, Cebu-Bohol, Samar-Leyte, Bicol, and Metro Manila.
-The Provincial Coordinator likewise presented an update on the state of the Institute and recent activities, particularly those undertaken in collaboration with the wider Pauline Family.
+The retreat began with a warm welcome.
+Area Coordinators from eight subgroups reported on their activities: North America, Malaysia, Macau, Panay Islands and Mindanao, Cebu-Bohol, Samar-Leyte, Bicol, and Metro Manila.
+The Provincial Coordinator also provided an update on the Institute's state and recent collaborative activities with the wider Pauline Family.

-On the following day, members participated in apostolic sharing within small groups, reflecting on their experiences and ministries over the past year.
-In the afternoon, the group visited the Orlina Museum, home to the glass sculptures of National Artist Ramon Orlina.
-The visit proved to be a heartwarming encounter with beauty and creativity, showcasing a remarkable legacy of artistry within one family.
+On the next day, members engaged in apostolic sharing within small groups.
+They reflected on their experiences and ministries over the past year.
+In the afternoon, the group visited the Orlina Museum.
+This museum is home to the glass sculptures of National Artist Ramon Orlina.
+The visit was a heartwarming encounter with beauty and creativity, showcasing a remarkable legacy of artistry within one family.

 On the third day, Fr.
-Ramil Tapang, SSP, delivered a liturgical talk entitled “When Love Becomes Liturgy,” encouraging the members to deepen their commitment to full, conscious, and active participation in liturgical celebrations.
+Ramil Tapang, SSP, delivered a liturgical talk titled "When Love Becomes Liturgy."
+He encouraged members to deepen their commitment to full, conscious, and active participation in liturgical celebrations.

 The Retreat Proper

-From the fourth to the sixth day, the community entered into the retreat proper.
+From the fourth to the sixth day, the community entered the retreat proper.
 Fr.
-Khris Emmanuel Llacer, SSP, led a series of meditations on Pauline prayers, tracing their origins and development.
-These reflections helped members appreciate more deeply the richness of these prayers and the profound spirituality of Primo Maestro.
+Khris Emmanuel Llacer, SSP, led a series of meditations on Pauline prayers.
+He traced their origins and development.
+These reflections helped members appreciate the richness of these prayers and the profound spirituality of Primo Maestro.
 Each conference was followed by ample time for personal prayer and reflection.

 The retreat culminated with the Sacrament of Confession, administered by Fr.
 Llacer, Fr.
 Leopoldo Botavara III, SSP, and Fr.
 Micha Miguel Competente, SSP.

-On the afternoon of the sixth day, members once again gathered in small groups to share their prayer experiences.
+On the afternoon of the sixth day, members gathered in small groups to share their prayer experiences.
 This was followed by preparations for the First Profession, Perpetual Profession, and Silver Jubilee celebrations.
 The preparations were led by Fr.
-Ramil Tapang, SSP, the newly appointed Provincial Delegate of the Institute, with Fr.
-Ronel Soriano, SSP, serving as pianist and choir director.
+Ramil Tapang, SSP, the newly appointed Provincial Delegate of the Institute.
+Fr.
+Ronel Soriano, SSP, served as pianist and choir director.

-February 6, the seventh day of the retreat, marked its most awaited highlights: the First Profession of Maribel Valiente (Davao); the Perpetual Profession of Durah Marcus (Malaysia); and the Silver Jubilee celebrations of Ester Bagac (Antique), Adelaida Martinez (Atimonan, Quezon), and Margarita Mercado (Bicol Region).
+February 6, the seventh day of the retreat, marked some of its most awaited highlights.
+The First Profession of Maribel Valiente (Davao), the Perpetual Profession of Durah Marcus (Malaysia), and the Silver Jubilee celebrations of Ester Bagac (Antique), Adelaida Martinez (Atimonan, Quezon), and Margarita Mercado (Bicol Region) took place.

 The solemn Eucharistic celebration was presided over by the Provincial Superior, Fr.
-Mario Sobrejuanite, SSP, with Fr.
-Ramil Tapang, SSP, serving as Master of Ceremonies and several SSP priests concelebrating.
-Members of the Pauline Family, including the Pastorelle Sisters, were present, together with family members and friends of the professed.
+Mario Sobrejuanite, SSP.
+Fr.
+Ramil Tapang, SSP, served as Master of Ceremonies, with several SSP priests concelebrating.
+Members of the Pauline Family, including the Pastorelle Sisters, were present, along with family members and friends of the professed.

 The day concluded with a joyful Social Night filled with laughter and fellowship.
 Guest priests Fr.
 Edgar Pasaporte, SSP, and Fr.
-Ramon John Manalo, SSP—long-time missionaries in Macau—added to the warmth of the evening.
+Ramon John Manalo, SSP—long-time missionaries in Macau—added warmth to the evening.
 The retreat formally ended with a Eucharistic Celebration presided over by Fr.
-Pasaporte, followed by Eucharistic Adoration, offering the community a final moment of thanksgiving to
+Pasaporte, followed by Eucharistic Adoration.
+This offered the community a final moment of thanksgiving to God.

 Comments